GeorginaCarlisle/GeorginaCarlisle/README.md

 Users are faced with a scrambled image, by sliding the tiles around the grid and moving them to their correct position the picture is revealed.
 On completing the puzzle, users will be taken to a win page where they can learn more about the subject of the picture.
 The scope of the game has been further expanded by the inclusion of multiple puzzles, with the structure of the code allowing for easy inclusion of further puzzles.
 Session storage ensures that users receive a different puzzle when clicking play again and are informed once all available puzzles have been completed.

 Vanilla JavaScript combined with CSS were used to create the interactivity and movement of the puzzle pieces.
-Defensive design, careful logic choices and extensive testing ensure a bug free experience for users.
-With structure, styling, clear instructions, and user feedback coming together to provide a high user experience.
+Defensive design, careful logic choices and extensive testing ensure a bug free experience for users, with structure, styling, clear instructions, and user feedback coming together to provide a high user experience.
 Wild Sliding Puzzles was created purely for educational purposes to showcase JavaScript in portfolio project two for the course 'Diploma in Full Stack Software Development' at Code Institute.

 [Link to 'Wild Sliding Puzzles' repository](https://github.com/GeorginaCarlisle/wild-sliding-puzzles-p2)